 Are Pottery Kilns Safe – Beginner Kiln Questions

-Pottery kilns are safe as long as you play by the rules when purchasing, installing and using them.
+Pottery kilns are safe as long as you play by the rules when installing and using them.
 Choose the Kiln’s location carefully to ensure safety once you fire it up.
-The heat and vapors that kilns emit can be dangerous if the working environment and ventilation are of a poor choice.
+The heat and vapors that kilns emit can be dangerous if the working environment and ventilation are of poor choice.

 There are many advantages to bringing a kiln home, but they are understandably intimidating to beginners.
 This article will highlight the dangers of improper kiln use.
 Read on and understand the options that will keep you safe as you indulge in your fun Pottery Crafting Hobby.